The Highest-Paid PA Specialties | Top 20 List

 1. Cardiovascular/Cardiothoracic Surgery - $152,500

 PAs in this specialty work beside cardiothoracic surgeons to care for patients before they undergo surgical procedures.
-The types of surgery patients undergo for this area of medicine includes the heart, lungs, and chest wall.
+The types of surgery patients undergo for this area of medicine include the heart, lungs, and chest wall.

 PAs in this field speak to patients about what they can expect during and after a procedure.
 They also monitor how a patient is doing during and after surgery.
 Approximately 2.3% of PAs work in this specialty and have a median of nine years of experience.